-There are currently no plans to consider any further TAZ's
+There are currently no plans to consider any further TAZ's, however works are currently underway to implement the first two residential 20mph zones, one in Foxhole and the other in Barton.

-5.3 ROAD SAFETY INITIATIVES
+5.3 Road Safety Initiatives

 With the implementation of various road safety schemes since Torbay became a unitary authority, there are now very few obvious 'traditional' collision cluster areas which can be identified.
 This means that the law of diminishing returns applies to any schemes implemented.
 However, engineering measures are an important part of the Council's strategy in reducing collisions.
 The Council will continue with its Safer Journeys programme and will carry out a review of accidents to identify any linear routes which have a higher than normal collision record.
-Further details of the engineering measures to be carried out in 2018/19 will be presented to the Transport Working Party in the Road Safety Initiatives Report.
+Further details of the engineering measures to be carried out in 2020/21 will be presented to the Transport Working Party in the Road Safety Initiatives Report.